50 Signs You Need to Start Your Own Business

 If you're tired of having your creative ideas go to waste, then maybe it's time to get out there and express yourself by setting up the business you've always imagined.

-Are you the person whom people turn to when they need advice or a little pick-me-up?
-And you actually like that role?
+Are you the person people turn to when they need advice or a little pick-me-up?
+And you enjoy that role?
 Owning a business gives you the chance to inspire the people who surround you.

-You want to build a legacy for your children
+You want to build a business your children will be proud of.

 You have kids and are thinking of leaving them something that they'll be proud of.
 Even if they don't want to take over a family business, they could witness how your hard work and dedication paid off.